aforward9600/pokemonpalette/README.md

   - 25% chance to switch if active pkmn is below 1/3 HP
   - chance to switch based on power of incoming supereffective move
   - 12.5% chance to switch if a move is disabled
+  - 12.5% chance to switch if afflicted with leech seed
+  - 50% chance to switch if afflicted with toxic poison
+  - 25% chance to switch if active pkmn is confused
+  - on the lowest stat mod, 12.5% chance to switch per lowered stage
 - Trainer ai routine #4 added to the following trainer classes -lass, jr trainer m/f, pokemaniac, supernerd, hiker, engineer, beauty, psychic, rocker, tamer, birdkeeper, cooltrainer m/f, gentleman
   -prof.oak, chief, gym leaders, e4